tgreiser/etherdream/README.md

 ## TODO

-- A setting for adaptive draw speed.
+- Instead of draw speed, render a frame from vectors according with optimum sample count.
 - Optimization - slow down prior to to sharp angles of movement.
 - Import of SVG/ILDA files.